brakmic/userlike-js/README.md

 Don't forget to put your debug respective production key into [src/config.js](https://github.com/brakmic/userlike-js/blob/master/src/config.json).

-Your console output would look like this:
+Your console output would then look like this:

+To get a key you have to [register](https://www.userlike.com/en/pricing) first.
+There's a free, 14-day-limited subscription available.

 ![console output](https://preview.ibb.co/iEG11Q/chat_meta.png)